ToxicFrog/doom-mods/laevis/README.md

 ### Hideous Destructor

+Hideous Destructor replaces a lot of default Doom behaviours, in ways that Laevis has trouble coping with.
+A non-exhaustive list of issues:
-The `Scavenge Lead` upgrade doesn't work at all.
-Some other upgrades may fail to work or even crash depending on what weapons you put them on.
+- `Scavenge Lead` doesn't work at all
+- `Scavenge Blood` and `Scavenge Steel` produce powerups that may not work properly

-Damage is not always properly converted into XP.
+- damage is not always properly converted into XP
+- some upgrades are kind of crashy on some weapons
+- dead enemies may still register as alive to minions/submunitions/etc

+It still works, mostly, but Laevis is definitely confused by HDest and I can't guarantee that it won't break parts of HDest, too.
+Caveat lusor.

 ## FAQ